fdilke/bewl/bewl2/notes/card-notes.md

 L =~= S_n^m the subgroup preserving columns, this says that S_mn = KHK = HKH,
 so any double coset of H meets K and vice versa.
 You might say they're "entangled" or "complementary".

-Good stretch goal for Bewl to verify all this using symmetric groups.
+Good stretch goal for Bewl to verify all this using symmetric groups...done for low order (about 3x4)